Employment assignments

 • The company must prove (through the exchange contract and central bank statements) that the investment from its foreign shareholder amounts to BRL 600,000 or BRL 150,000 and must create a business plan that will create 10 job positions within two years.

-The visa can be valid from three to five years, depending on the company's corporate structure (limited or stock corporation).
+The work permit can be valid from three to five years, depending on the company's corporate structure (limited or stock corporation) and the migratory authority’s discretion, and it can be extended, provided the extension requirements are met.

 There are two alternatives for hiring these professionals, as follows: